hackingmaterials/matminer/CONTRIBUTING.md

 * When you're finished, go to your fork and make a Pull Request.
 It will automatically update if you need to make further changes.

 ### How to Make a **Great** Pull Request
-Keeping an expanding, open-source codebase readable and maintainable is hard; for this reason, we have a few tips for writing good PRs:
+We have a few tips for writing good PRs that are accepted into the main repo:

 * Use the Google Code style for all of your code.
 Find an example [here.](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html)
 * Your code should have (4) spaces instead of tabs.